meliorence/react-native-snap-carousel/README.md

 :warning: **Make sure to test carousel's performance and behavior without JS Dev Mode enabled, ideally with a production build.**.

 It can take user experience from "crappy and sluggish" to "pretty good" - it's Android though, so nothing like "perfect" or "incredibly smooth"...

-### FlatList and ScrollView's limitations

-Note that this plugin is built on top of React Native's `FlatList` which, in turn, is based on `ScrollView`.
-Unfortunately, its implementation shows flaws that affect the plugin, the main ones being the following:
-- there is no `scrollEnd` event
-- `scrollTo` method doesn't accept any callback
-- Android's `scrollTo` animation is quite brutal.

-On top of that, `FlatList` has [its own set of bugs and buggy behaviors](https://github.com/facebook/react-native/issues?utf8=%E2%9C%93&q=flatlist).

-We're trying to work around these issues, but the result is not always as smooth as we'd want it to be.
-Keep that in mind and go spam [React Native's Feature Request](https://react-native.canny.io/feature-requests) ;-)

 ### Unreliable callbacks